 The way we spend money is changing.
 Once upon a time, if you wanted something, you would purchase it with gold and silver coins.
 The modern version of this is coins and dollar bills.
 However, even this is becoming antiquated.
-The concept of dollar bills has even been improved upon into plastics such as credit cards or even contactless payments using NFC-enabled devices.
+The concept of dollar bills has even been improved upon into plastics such as credit cards.

 Even cryptocurrencies are carving their own path in how we exchange currency.
 As such, we can only expect changes to the financial market.

 Blockchain was born under the pen name Satoshi Nakamoto which no one knows who they are in reality.